UAE: 3 expats win Dh50,000 grand prize each with Big Ticket's latest draw

 When asked about his plans, he said, ‘’I will give half of the prize to my colleague, the one who introduced me to Big Ticket.
 If I win the Dh15 million, I will give him half of it as well."

-Amran Hyder, a 39-year-old Pakistani based in Ras Al Khaimah has been purchasing Big Ticket for almost five years without missing a month.
-Living with his family in the country, he alwayts hoped to win one day.
+Amran Hyder, a 39-year-old Pakistani based in Ras Al Khaimah, has been purchasing Big Ticket for almost five years without missing a month.
+Living with his family in the country, he always hoped to win one day.
 His wish came true when he won the Dh50,000 prize.

 ‘’I am happy, surprised, and thankful to Big Ticket.
 It’s a life-changing opportunity for all of us.
 I am hoping to win the grand prize next’’.
 When asked about his plans, he said, ’I will keep this prize in my bank account as savings.'’